coderaiser/cloudcmd/HELP.md

 ### Windows

-If you can't install `gritty` on Windows try to install `windows-build-tools` first:
+If you can't install `gritty` on Windows, try to install `windows-build-tools` first:

 ```sh
 npm install windows-build-tools -g
 ```

-Then get path of a `gritty` with:
+Then get the path of `gritty` with:

 ```sh
 gritty --path
 ```

 It will returns something like:

 ```sh